-6. If the reviewers determine changes must be made to your research plan, you will be contacted directly and the following is required:
+6. If the reviewers determine changes must be made to your research proposal, you will be contacted directly and the following is required:

 7. When your project is approved, you will receive written confirmation from the IRB that you are cleared to proceed with your participant recruitment and data collection.
 IRB projects are valid for a period of one year from the approval date.